Rolex Dominates And Omega Drops As Morgan Stanley Announce Top Swiss Watch Brand Rankings This Year

 A look back at the market share from 2022

-There is no fake news here.
-In fact, 2023 has been a record year for timepiece sales dominated by the “Big” 4” companies, namely Pharell William’s favourite, Richard Mille, Rolex as well as Holy Trinity players Audemars Piguet and Patek Philippe
+In fact, timepiece sales were still dominated by the “Big 4” companies, namely Pharell William’s favourite, Richard Mille, Rolex as well as Holy Trinity players Audemars Piguet and Patek Philippe

-Amounting to a 43.9% share of the market, it seems COVID is but a distant memory according to Morgan Stanley and LuxeConsult’s industry report.
 And Rolex has outdone them all by staking claim to exceeding $11 billion in sales which is the first ever occurrence.
-Oh, and a 30.3% retail market share for good measure.
+Oh, and a 33% retail market share for good measure.

 Moonswatch Madness